 Obviously Katya and I would never meet again

-Except that a couple of years later Katya managed to get a job in Riga as a translator, then met and married a solid Englishman called Smith, and made her escape to London.
+Except that a couple of years later Katya managed to get a job in Riga as a translator, then met and married a solid Englishman called Smith, and made her way to London.
 News of her arrival filtered through to me.
-One evening they joined us for dinner round the kitchen table in Brixton.
-Then she lost her aura of mystery and I lost her address.
+One evening she joined us for dinner round the kitchen table in Brixton.
+I invited her again and she forgot to come.
+I didn’t give her another chance – I am cruel that way.
+She had lost her aura of mystery and I had lost her address.